-For those looking for a more adrenalin-pumping experience, there's windsurfing and kitesurfing at Mavericks Beach (also home to the famous annual Maverick’s big surfer event) or horseback riding along the coast.
+If you are looking for a more adrenalin-pumping experience, check out the windsurfing and kitesurfing at Mavericks Beach (also home to the famous annual Maverick’s big surfer event) or horseback riding along the coast.

 And of course, no visit to Half Moon Bay would be complete without indulging in some of the region's famous fresh seafood.